scipy/scipy/doc/source/tutorial/ndimage.rst

     number, to specify the same order for all axes, or a sequence of numbers to specify a different order for each axis.

-    .. note:: The multi-dimensional filter is implemented as a sequence of one-dimensional Gaussian filters.
+    .. note:: The multidimensional filter is implemented as a sequence of one-dimensional Gaussian filters.
 The intermediate arrays are stored in  the same data type as the output.
 Therefore, for output types with a lower precision, the results may be imprecise because intermediate results may be stored with insufficient precision.
 This can be prevented by specifying a more precise output type.

     The :func:`uniform_filter1d` function calculates a one-dimensional
     uniform filter of the given *size* along the given axis.

-    The :func:`uniform_filter` implements a multi-dimensional uniform
+    The :func:`uniform_filter` implements a multidimensional uniform
     filter.
 The sizes of the uniform filter are given for each axis as a sequence of integers by the *size* parameter.
 If *size* is not a sequence, but a single number, the sizes along all axis are assumed to be equal.

-    .. note:: The multi-dimensional filter is implemented as a sequence of one-dimensional uniform filters.
+    .. note:: The multidimensional filter is implemented as a sequence of one-dimensional uniform filters.
 The intermediate arrays are stored in the same data type as the output.
 Therefore, for output types with a lower precision, the results may be imprecise because intermediate results may be stored with insufficient precision.
 This can be prevented by specifying a more precise output type.

 Filters based on order statistics